dszokolics/News-popularity/README.md

 #### Gradient Boosting Machine

-I managed to train three GBMs with quite different hyperparameter sets, and reasonable performance, so I kept all of them.
+I managed to train three GBMs with different hyperparameter sets, and reasonable performance, so I kept all of them.
 I used early stopping for training (4-8 rounds and 10^{-5}-10^{-6} stopping tolerance).
 I started using the number of trees as a hyperparameter, but later on I realized, that it's doesn't make sense with early stopping, so I set it to 500.
+One of my models was trained before this change, so it has a limited number of trees along with higher learning rate.

-The best performing GBM had a learn rate of 0.01, a sample rate of 0.49, a column sample rate of 0.66 and 7 as the maximum depth.
-This combination is interesting, because it produces many trees, but they are quite large and quite uncorrelated.
-The performance of the GBM models on the validation and holdout set is between 0.70 and 0.72, and 0.70 on the public Kaggle test set.
+It is interesting to see the tradeoffs between the different parameters in the three models.
+The max_depth and the min_rows (minimum samples needed before splitting) clearly moves together, as they control for the complexity of one tree.
+Also, the sample rate and the column sample rate seems to correlate negatively, which is also intuitive, as they are both aiming at decorrelating the trees.

 Performance of the holdout set (ROC):